sourcegraph/about/content/terms/aup.md

     4. Sexually explicit content
     5. Violent, hateful, or threatening content
     6. Automated determination of legally protected issues or legal rights, including housing decisions, asylum or immigration decisions, financial eligibility, or medical advice or results.
 3. **Partner Use Restrictions.** If You use Sourcegraph in conjunction with another product, you must also follow that product’s AUP.
-Anthropic’s AUP is available at https://console.anthropic.com/legal/aup, and Starcode’s AUP is available at https://huggingface.co/spaces/bigcode/bigcode-model-license-agreement.
+Anthropic’s AUP is available at https://console.anthropic.com/legal/aup, and Starcoder’s AUP is available at https://huggingface.co/spaces/bigcode/bigcode-model-license-agreement.